Here’s a slider recipe using grilled pork… make it for your fun summer parties! >> Cubano Sliders

 My whole family enjoyed these with ALL the available fixings.
 They were out-of-this-world delicious.
 Although we devoured them last weekend, my husband has already asked me to hunt down that Smithfield pork and make these again for our Father’s Day barbecue.
 I shall do so!

-- One Smithfield Pork Peppercorn and Garlic Pork Tenderloin
+- One 18 ounce Smithfield Pork Peppercorn and Garlic Pork Tenderloin

 - 12 slider or dinner rolls, sliced in half

-- 12 small pieces of thinly sliced Swiss cheese
+- 12 small pieces thinly sliced Swiss cheese

 - Grill the pork according to the package instructions.
 Keep the grill moderately heated, and turn the tenderloin often to avoid burning.